open-sauced/maintainer-intro-course/maintainer-powerups.md

 #### Code Scanning Tools

-Code scanning is a tool that looks for security vulnerabilities, possible bugs, and errors in the code.
+Code scanning is a tool for detecting security vulnerabilities, possible bugs, and errors in code.
 You can use GitHub's [code scanning](https://docs.github.com/en/code-security/code-scanning) feature and configure tools like [CodeQL](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning-with-codeql), which GitHub maintains, or third-party scanning tools such as [SonarQube](https://github.com/marketplace/actions/official-sonarqube-scan).

 #### Testing